jchristn/DatabaseWrapper/README.md

 - Support for SELECT, INSERT, UPDATE, DELETE, TRUNCATE, CREATE, DROP or raw queries
 - Programmatic table creation and removal (drop)
 - Built-in sanitization
+- Support for .NET Standard, .NET Core, and .NET Framework

 ## New in v3.2.0

 - New APIs: Sum, Count, Exists
+- New operators: StartsWithNot, EndsWithNot

 ## A Note on Sanitization